Gnkgo/space-news/README.md

     - [ ] Fancy countdown
   - [ ] make button to choose a date in the future
   - [X] make a back button

 - [ ] Mars
   - [X] display weather
-  - [X] have a pargraph that describes it
+  - [X] have a paragraph that describes it
   - [ ] have a nice layout

 - [ ] Earth